zheniat/CarND-Behavioral-Cloning-P3/readme.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving (7 laps), recovering from the left and right sides of the road (3 laps forward, 1 in reverse), and driving in the opposite direction of the track to remove left-hand bias (3 laps).
+I used a combination of center lane driving (7 laps), recovering from the left and right sides of the road (3 laps forward, 1 in reverse), and driving in the opposite direction of the track to remove the left-hand bias (3 laps).

 For details about how I created the training data, see the next section.